 How To Get To El Chorro Waterfall At Giron From Cuenca

-El Chorro waterfall or Giron waterfall can be easily reached from Cuenca through a bus from Terminal Terrestre.
+El Chorro waterfall or Giron waterfall can be easily reached from Cuenca by bus from Terminal Terrestre.

 At Terminal Terrestre, you can take a bus to Giron for $1.
 The bus ride is about an hour.